 This workshop is a great introduction to genetics and forensic analysis.
 Students will learn how scientists would approach a crime scene situation and how to pour and load gels, a process that many students do not have practical exposure to before attending university.

 This workshop is strictly for 16–18 year-olds only.
 Please note this workshop will include a 30 minute unsupervised lunch break.
-Students are asked to bring their own lunch and drink.
+Students should bring their own lunch and a drink.

 Discounted tickets are available to Ri Members.
 Find out more about how to join.

 Refunds can only be issued for tickets cancelled at least two weeks (14 calendar days) in advance of the event date.
 Please note that this supersedes our normal event terms and conditions.